Any clinician educator will recognise this situation.

 I will then often use simple multiple choice polls to gauge learner experience with the topic.
 For example, in a session about arterial blood gas (ABG) interpretation, I might ask them to answer how many ABGs they have interpreted during their time in medical school.
 I will also poll them on their confidence in interpreting ABGs.
 (I often repeat those questions as the end of the teaching session to measure the improvement in their knowledge or confidence.)

 After you have broken the ice, you can then start the didactic component of your teaching.
-I usually scatter MCQs throughout the session to ensure learners are paying attention, keep them engaged, and to offer them instant feedback on their understanding.
+I usually scatter MCQs throughout the session to ensure learners are paying attention, keep them engaged, and to offer them feedback on their understanding in real time.

 Poll Everywhere allows both anonymous and signed-in polling, but I prefer to use the anonymous mode as I feel it increases learner psychological safety: my students might be more inclined to test their knowledge without the fear of being seen to be wrong in front of their peers.

 One of the real benefits of using polls in this way is that as the teacher you can modify your presentation ‘on the fly’ in response to the learning needs of the group of learners in front of you.
 Gone are the days when you don’t know how much they are understanding, as judiciously placed polls will illicit cohort-level understanding for you.